 The taxable events are the two dispositions of XC and the one disposition of YC.

-The CRA does not get a line-by-line breakdown through NETFILE, but may ask you to back up your amounts with records.
-Enter the full amounts in this section (Wealthsimple Tax automatically includes only the taxable half in your income).
+The CRA does not get a line-by-line breakdown through NETFILE but may ask you to back up your amounts with records.
+Enter the full amounts in this section (Wealthsimple Tax automatically includes only the taxable half of your income).

 If you are reporting business income, calculate your income in a spreadsheet and enter your gross revenue, costs, and expenses in the Business Income section.
 Learn more.

 There are a few services you can use to track your cost and proceeds.
 CRYPTOFINANCE is a Google Sheets plugin that might be very helpful.
 Our spreadsheet and adjustedcostbase.ca were built with Canadian tax rules in mind.
 If you are looking for something that has more historical information, consider the following sites: bitcoin.tax and cointracking.
 If you are using a U.S. site, make sure you are properly calculating your ACB (using the average cost and not FIFO or LIFO).

 Due to the nature of the exchanges and the volatility of cryptocurrency, these amounts may not be perfect.
 As long as you ensure they are reasonable (and you are not being lazy or careless in your calculations) you are satisfying the requirements to properly report your income.

 If you mine cryptocurrency, you are generating business income.
 We do not think the CRA will accept the position you are mining as a hobby.
 You can write off related expenses (like electricity).
 Use the Business Income section to report proceeds from mining.

 What if I accept cryptocurrency as payment?